matiasfha/draft-articles/advanced-typescript.md

 }
 ```

-There are a few more utility types that allows you to perform different tasks like:
+There are a few more utility types that allow you to perform different tasks like:

 - Parameters: Create a tuple type from the types used in the parameters of a function
 - ReturnType: Creates a type from the return type of a function.
-- String manipulation types: Uppercase, Lowercase, Capitalize and Uncapitalize.
-This utility types allow you to manipulate strings transforming string types.
+- String manipulation types: Uppercase, Lowercase, Capitalize, and Uncapitalize.
+These utility types allow you to manipulate strings transforming string types.

 ### Mapped types

-Is time to review a feature a bit more complex. **Mapped types** allows you to take an existing model and transform each of its properties into a new type, this handy feature allows you to keep your types DRY.
+It is time to review a feature a bit more complex. **Mapped types** allow you to take an existing model and transform its properties into a new type.
+This handy feature allows you to keep your types DRY.

-First step to understand this type of [metaprogramming](https://en.wikipedia.org/wiki/Metaprogramming) is to know why you want to use mapped types.
+The first step to understanding this type of [metaprogramming](https://en.wikipedia.org/wiki/Metaprogramming) is to know why you want to use mapped types.

-The main use case is when you need to create a type that is derived from another type, and to [remain in sync](https://en.wikipedia.org/wiki/Metaprogramming) with the original one.
+The primary use case is when you need to create a type derived from another type and remain in sync with the original one.

-For example, a permissions schema that defines an object that store the permissions that the user have to change configurations in the app.
+For example, a permissions schema defines an object that stores the user's permissions to change configurations in the app.

-What happen if you add new configurations to the schema?
-You'll need to also update the permissions type to acommodate the new configuration on it.
+What happens if you add new configurations to the schema?
+You'll need to also update the permissions type to accommodate the new configuration on it.

-In this case would it be way better to have types that rely on each other to keep them in sync decreasing the maintainability effort.
+In this case, would it be way better to have types that rely on each other to keep them in sync, decreasing the maintainability effort?

-How this could look?
+How could this look?

 ```typescript
 type Configuration = {